evancohen/docs.smart-mirror.io/docs/chromium_speech_keys.md

 export GOOGLE_DEFAULT_CLIENT_SECRET=your_client_secret
 ```

-After applying your changes you must restart your pi for them to take effect.
-Once you've done that you can test these values using `printenv` to display all environmental variables on your Pi.
-If your keys do not appear ensure
+> **After applying your changes you must restart your pi for them to take effect.**

+Once you've restarted, you can test these values using `printenv` to display all environmental variables on your Pi.

 ### Troubleshooting